Lechevalier999/Prodigy-Hack-Menu/README.md

 2. cleaned/beautified code.

 # Future plans
-Gonna be making it pull from a replit server of mine to decrease menu script size to prevent lg for smaller pc's and also allow my neural network to find new ways to exploit in prodigy
+Gonna be making it pull from a replit server of mine to decrease menu script size to prevent lag for potato pc's/laptops and also allow my neural network to find new ways to exploit in prodigy